pbravakos/Pseudomonas_Kolumbo/README.md

 # Bacterial genome analysis pipeline
-<p>This is the pipeline for the genome assembly, genome annotation, pangenome and phylogenomic analysis of strains of the prokaryotic genus <em>Pseudomonas</em> isolated from Kolumbo, Santorini, Greece.
-Paper is under preparation. </p>
+This is the pipeline for the genome assembly, genome annotation, pangenome and phylogenomic analysis of strains of the prokaryotic genus <em>Pseudomonas</em> isolated from Kolumbo, Santorini, Greece.
+Paper is under preparation.

-<p>Scripts presented here run in Bash v.4.4.12 and were prepared to be handled by the SLURM v.16.05.9 manager of the [High Perfomance Computer](https://hpc.hcmr.gr/) of [IMBBC HCMR](http://www.imbbc.hcmr.gr/).</p>
+Scripts presented here run in Bash v.4.4.12 and were prepared to be handled by the SLURM v.16.05.9 manager of the [High Perfomance Computer](https://hpc.hcmr.gr/) of [IMBBC HCMR](http://www.imbbc.hcmr.gr/).

-<p>Please be warned that in order for these scripts to be used in any other system, significant changes should be applied.</p>
+Please be warned that in order for these scripts to be used in any other system, significant changes should be applied.

-<p>Bioproject: SUB6455861
+Bioproject: SUB6455861
 **Accession	Sample Name**
 SAMN13075197	Pseudomonas stutzeri Strain01
 SAMN13075198	Pseudomonas stutzeri Strain02